doron3199/MQTTToS3/README.md

 we recommend to use https://www.eclipse.org/paho/index.php?page=downloads.php client

-you can check the that the broker works with this code, pase it before line 250
+You can check the that the broker works with this code, pase it before line 250 The code sends each topic in each bucket {num} messages.

-	// test code for checking if the program works num := 5
+	num := 5
 	for _, topics := range conf.Buckets {
 		for _, topic := range topics {